teresa-klatzer/teresa-klatzer.github.io/_news/announcement_6.md

 ---

 Our papers
-###### Trainable Regularization for Multi-frame Superresolution
+<b>Trainable Regularization for Multi-frame Superresolution</b>  and
- and
- ###### Variational Networks: Connecting Variational Methods and Deep Learning
-  have been accepted to GCPR 2017!
+<b> Variational Networks: Connecting Variational Methods and Deep Learning </b> have been accepted to GCPR 2017!
 These are joint work with Erich Kobler, Daniel Soukup, Kerstin Hammernik and Thomas Pock.